MMY1924/Model-classification-IA/reports/text_preprocessing_summary.md

 - `../reports/figures/wordcloud_contradiction.png`

 **Insights:**
-- **Factual:** dominated by entities such as *“city”, “century”, “war”, “states”*, reflecting historical and geographical content.
+- **Factual:** dominated by entities such as *“city,” “century,” “war,” “states”*, reflecting historical and geographical content.
-- **Contradiction:** prevalent words like *“not”, “no”, “never”, “however”* highlight logical negation and contrastive structure.
+- **Contradiction:** prevalent words like *“not,” “no,” “never,” “however”* highlight logical negation and contrastive structure.
 - **Irrelevant:** less domain-specific, containing generic contextual words and conversational fillers.

 ---